zenoNong/plzoo/src/miniml_error_handling/README.md

-An implementation of an eager statically typed functional language with a compiler and an abstract machine.
+It is an assigment project under development where we extend simple miniml language to support error handling using try with block

 The language has the following constructs: